DeniseFafette/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a structured query language that is used to communicate with relational database systems.
+The SQL language can vary depending on database management tools.
+A relational database stores data in tabular format grouped into rows and columns (similar to spreadsheets).
+A collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.
+Note: Foreign keys in relational databases represent the relationships with other tables.

+These kinds of databases are called relational because a relation is a mathematical idea that is equivalent to a table.
+So relational databases are databases that store their data in tables.

 - [ ] Why do tables need a `primary key`?

+A primary key is used to id rows in a table.
+Always best to have a primary key.
+This way it meets first normal form (minimal requirement for relational databases) and allows you to continue along the database normalization path.Database normalization is the process of representing a database in terms of relations in standard normal forms, where first normal is a minimal requirement.

+Each database table needs a primary key because it ensures row-level accessibility.
+If you choose an appropriate primary key, you can specify a primary key value, which lets you query each table row individually and modify each row without altering other rows in the same table.
+The values that compose a primary key column are unique; no two values are the same.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign keys are a type of table field used for creating links between tables.
+Like primary keys, they are most often integers that identify (rather than store) data.
+However, whereas a primary key is used to id rows in a table, foreign keys are used to connect a record in one table to a record in a second table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A many to many relationship occurs when two entities occur many times in another entity (ex. authors <> books).

+We need an intermediary table that holds foreign keys that reference the primary key on the related tables.
+Note that while each foreign key on the intermediary table is not unique, the combinations of keys should be unique.

+Additional Notes:

+SQL subcategories

+Data Definition Language (DDL): used to modify database objects.
+Some examples are: CREATE TABLE, ALTER TABLE , and DROP TABLE.

+Data Manipulation Language (DML): used to manipulate the data stored in the database.
+Some examples are: INSERT, UPDATE , and DELETE.

+Data Query Language (DQL): used to ask questions about the data stored in the database.
+The most commonly used SQL command by far is SELECT, and it falls in this category.

+Data Control Language (DCL): used to manage database security and user’s access to data.
+This falls into the realm of Database Administrators.
+Some examples are GRANT and REVOKE.

+Transaction Control Commands: used for managing groups of statements that must execute as a unit or not execute at all.
+Examples are COMMIT and ROLLBACK.

 ## Minimum Viable Product